Why Use Intellectual Property

 - the possibility of arranging profitable licensing deals may be considerably reduced,

-- business ability to obtain capital or investment finance may be eroded.
+- business ability related to capital obtaining or investment finance may be eroded.

 - PDFs and links

-For more information on the different kinds of IP rights: see section "Which kind of IP right?"
+For more information and solutions on the different kinds of IP rights: see section "Which kind of IP right?"